 ---|---|---|

-Diaphragmatic Breathing | Reduces stress, anxiety, promotes relaxation | Lie on back, hand on chest and belly.
+Diaphragmatic Breathing | May reduce stress and anxiety; promotes relaxation | Lie on back, hand on chest and belly.
 Inhale, belly expands.
 Exhale slowly. |

-Alternate Nostril | Balances brain hemispheres, promotes calm | Sit, close right nostril, inhale left.
+Alternate Nostril | Promotes a sense of balance and calm | Sit, close right nostril, inhale left.
 Close left, exhale right.
 Alternate. |

-Box Breathing | Calms mind, reduces stress | Exhale, inhale for 4, hold for 4, exhale for 4, hold for 4.
+Box Breathing | Can calm the mind and ease stress | Exhale, inhale for 4, hold for 4, exhale for 4, hold for 4.
 Repeat. |

-Lion’s Breath | Releases tension, energizing | Kneel, inhale deeply.
+Lion’s Breath | Releases tension; may feel energizing | Kneel, inhale deeply.
 Exhale with “ha,” tongue out. |

 Disclaimer: Consult a doctor before practicing if you have respiratory or medical conditions.
 Next, let’s combine these techniques into a stress-busting routine.

-Creating Your Stress-Relief Routine
+Creating Your Yoga for Stress Relief Routine

 Tips for Building Your Routine